KatieThompson704/random-password-generator/README.md

 - THEN a password is generated that matches the selected criteria
 - WHEN the password is generated
 - THEN the password is either displayed in an alert or written to the page

+## Usage

+Access the application here:

+See below for screenshots of the deployed application: